AUCOHL/Classic-Playground/README.md

-# CloudV-IDE
+# ☁️ Cloud V Lite
-Lightweight version of the IDE used on http://www.cloudv.io
+Lightweight version of the IDE.

+# ⚖️ License
+The GNU General Public License v3, or at your option, any later version.
+Check 'LICENSE'.